Turbocodebar/PA2/template/README.md

 **Makefile Changes**
 - added output/ to clean script
+- added a script to create output/ folders
 - added scripts to diff between output/ and expected/

 **Process Tree Pseudocode**